 - installation of technical infrastructure (computers, software, telecommunications);

 - operation of a complete NSPA-based system with terminals at the user’s premises.

 In addition, NSPA has developed the @lectronic Materiel Support Information System called N@MSIS.
 N@MSIS is the on-line business portal for electronic Materiel Support Services currently supporting the two helicopter weapon systems NH90 and TIGER.
-It automates to the maximum extent possible the logistics processes agreed upon with the NSPA partners for the spare parts provisioning cycle from price information to electronic invoicing and payment.
+In addition NSPA has developed the A400M Logistic Portal System (ALPS) in support of the A400M airlifter.
+Both systems automates to the maximum extent possible the logistics processes agreed upon with the NSPA partners for the spare parts provisioning cycle from price information to electronic invoicing and payment.